On the homological mirror symmetry conjecture for pairs of pants: Computation of

 \begin{defn} Given an admissible flipping holomorphic pearly tree, it is useful to label certain points on its boundary with proper, non-empty subsets of $[n+2]$, as follows: At each flipping marked point, the boundary immediately before and after the point get sent (by the lift $\tilde{u}$ of the boundary) to antipodal points of $S^n \setminus D^{\R}$.
 Thus they lie in the antipodal regions $S^n_K, S^n_{\bar{K}}$ respectively, for some $K \subset [n+2]$ (recall that $S^n_K$ is defined to be the region where $x_j<0$ for $j \in K$ and $x_j>0$ for $j \notin K$).
 We will ignore the case where a flipping marked point lies on some $D_j^{\R}$, but it presents no real additional problem in our subsequent arguments.
 We label the point immediately before our flipping marked point with $K$, and the point immediately after with $\bar{K}$.
 Non-flipping marked points do not get labels. \end{defn}

 \begin{rmk} We observe that, because of the condition that Morse flowlines do not cross the hypersurfaces $D_j^{\R}$ (by Corollary \ref{cor:adm}), the labels at opposite ends of an internal flipping Morse flowline are identical.
-Also by Corollary \ref{cor:adm}, the boundary lifts can only cross the hypersurfaces positively.
-So as we follow the boundary around anti-clockwise between two adjacent flipping marked points, the label at the beginning of the segment is strictly contained in the label at the end of the segment.
+Furthermore, at a flipping marked point connected by an incoming edge to the flipping generator $p_K$, the label immediately before is $K$ and the label immediately after is $\bar{K}$.
+Also, by Corollary \ref{cor:adm}, the boundary lifts can only cross the hypersurfaces positively.
+So as we follow the boundary around anti-clockwise between two adjacent flipping marked points, the label at the beginning of the segment contains (not necessarily strictly) the label at the end of the segment.
 Suppose the pearl corresponding to vertex $v$ of the underlying tree has degree $d_v \in H_2(\CP{n},\RP{n}) \cong \Z$.
 Then it must intersect $D_j$ $d_v$ times, and none of the intersections can be internal by admissibility, so the boundary lift must intersect $D_j^{\R}$ $d_v$ times.
 It follows that

-in $\widetilde{M}$, where $K_1,\ldots,K_{k_v}$ are the labels given to the points immediately after the flipping points (traversing the boundary of the pearl in positive direction) on the pearl corresponding to $v$.
+in $\widetilde{M}$, where $K_1,\ldots,K_{k_v}$ are the labels given to the points immediately before the flipping points (traversing the boundary of the pearl in positive direction) on the pearl corresponding to $v$.
 It follows quickly that

 for each pearl.
 Figure \ref{fig:n5} shows a possible labeling of a flipping holomorphic pearly tree. \end{rmk}

 \begin{rmk} We will choose the almost-complex structure component of our perturbation data to be equal to the standard integrable complex structure $J_0$, and the Hamiltonian perturbation to be identically $0$.
 Then the pearls in a flipping holomorphic pearly tree with labels $L'$ are holomorphic disks with boundary on $\RP{n}$, hence they can be `doubled' to a holomorphic sphere by the Schwarz reflection principle.
 It follows from \cite[Proposition 7.4.3]{mcduffsalamon} that the moduli space of holomorphic spheres in $\CP{n}$, in a given homology class, is automatically regular.
 The moduli space of pearls is the real part of the moduli space of spheres, hence also regular.
 It follows that for every $(r, \bm{u}) \in \mathcal{M}_{\mathcal{S}^{fpt}}(\bm{y})$, the linearized operator